 I wanted to share them with you as wel in case you have trouble keeping pillows between your knees as well.

-Products To Help Hip Pain From Lying On Side
+Products To Help Hip Pain At Night When Lying On Side

 The first product is a pillow that goes underneath your waist called the aopow Lumbar Support Pillow.